 The contract of employment is a legally binding agreement between employer and employee, setting out the terms and conditions governing the working relationship between the parties, including their rights and responsibilities.
+Employment contracts comprise both express terms and implied terms, which employers must understand to avoid breaching the provisions.

 Employment contract terms